 Charlotte Pacelli @primpmycostume: So firstly, I’m always searching for a new Instagram content to lust after.
 Which account should we all follow right now for ultimate crystal costume inspo?

 Amber Topaz @the_amber_topaz: Well, I am still massively influenced by authentic vintage, which is a large part of my aesthetic.
-So really, anything that showcases showgirl glamour with a touch of drag queen thrown in for theatrical measure is fabulous.
+Anything that showcases showgirl glamour with a touch of drag queen thrown in for theatrical measure is fabulous.

 CP: I’m definitely on board with that.
 My favourite, currently, in this line of thought is Jorge D’Glamour at @dglamour who makes the most epic carnival feathered costumes with structured headdresses.
 Totally swoonsome.
 Moving from clothes to hair now.
 What’s the best tip for vintage hairstyling you have picked up over the years?